 All of these issues, and many more, have an emotional aspect and can be helped by counselling.
 Counselling can take time and commitment but can hugely help many people.
 A non-directive approach can allow you the space to untangle thoughts and process new insights, enabling change.
 It is often our thoughts that disturb us, not the situation.
 Teaching your brain an alternative way of dealing with issues can give you back the control and freedom you deserve.

 I suggest to all prospective clients that we have an initial consultation to provide the opportunity to decide whether we wish to work together.
-We can then agree on an appropriate number of sessions, at the end of which, we can jointly assess the progress that has been made and whether further action/appointments may be needed.
+I do not offer a limited number of sessions, but work very individually with each client, assessing their needs and progress as we go along, including new approaches and techniques, if and when appropriate, for as long as is needed.
 Each session lasts for 50 minutes, usually meeting on a weekly basis at a similar time each week.
 The sessions are private and all information you share with me is kept confidential.
 There are some very rare exceptions when confidentiality needs to be breached, for example, if there is risk of serious harm either to yourself or another.
 However, where possible, this would only happen after discussion with you.

 In line with the associations I am registered with, I am required to have regular supervision to ensure I am working ethically.
 Supervision ensures that a counsellor's practice is regularly reviewed and monitored.
 Some aspects of your counselling may be discussed anonymously and confidentially which gives opportunity for a different perspective.